ropg/pinapl/README.md

 ### eh, wait, that was too fast...

 Don't worry if you don't understand everything that is going on in this example in detail.
-The stuff with `os.execute` and/or `uci` is OpenWRT-specific, you can ignore it if you're developing on something else or are just trying to unserstand how `pinapl` might help you.
+The stuff with `os.execute` and/or `uci` is OpenWRT-specific, you can ignore it if you're developing on something else or are just trying to understand how `pinapl` might help you.
 Also the code to show the logfile is a bit involved, feel free to ignore that.

 What is important in the above example is that you get a feel for what complete appliance-like functionality looks like in code.
 I hope it inspires you to make your own things.
 Check the [function documentation](#pinapl-function-documentation) for a complete description of all the functions.